Home » Posts tagged 'kurt cobb' (Page 4)

 The ‘new normal’ has been postponed (and probably canceled)

-There remains a hope that once we get past the economic and social effects of the pandemic, all of us will be able to return to something resembling normal life before the pandemic—even if it is a “new normal” marked by heightened vigilance and protection against infectious disease and more work at home for office workers as companies realize they don’t need to maintain as much expensive office space.
+The ‘new normal’ has been postponed (and probably canceled) There remains a hope that once we get past the economic and social effects of the pandemic, all of us will be able to return to something resembling normal life before the pandemic—even if it is a “new normal” marked by heightened vigilance and protection against […]

 Do we have room for a billion Americans?

+Do we have room for a billion Americans?
 As I was reading Matthew Yglesias’ piece “The Case for Adding 672 Million More Americans,” the Soviet-era designation of Mother Heroine, initiated by Joseph Stalin in 1944, came to mind.
 Stalin and subsequent Soviet leaders gave Mother Heroine medals to mothers who bore and raised 10 or more children.
-Lesser honors were provided for mothers who bore and raised between five and nine children.
-There is some mention of additional financial assistance from the state to those with such large families, but I could not find much information on this.
+Lesser […]

 North Dakota blues: The legacy of fracking